Pallavi-Madasu/NLP/README.md

 # NLP
 Natural Language Processing

-Implemented various classifiers like Naive Bayes, SVM and many other algorithms.
+Implemented various classifiers like Naive Bayes, SVM, Viterbi and many other algorithms.
+Worked on Sentiment Analysis and Deception Detection